-\paragraph{Polynomial methods for attention approximation.}
+\paragraph{Polynomial Methods for Attention Approximation}

-As the attention approximation algorithm of \cite{as23} is time optimal—its upper bound on runtime matching the lower bound—it has inspired numerous follow-up works \cite{as24a, as24b, as25, chl+24, lssz24}.
-They generalize the polynomial method from \cite{as23} to establish upper and lower bounds for various attention-approximation–related problems. \cite{as24a} extends this method to study tensor attention inference, showing that the $p$-th order tensor attention can only be approximated in nearly linear time under an even stronger assumption: $\max \left \{\left \| Q \right \|_{\infty}, \left \| K \right \|_{\infty}, \left \| V \right \|_{\infty}\right \} \leq o\paren{ \sqrt[p]{\log n}}$.
-Similarly, \cite{as24b} proves that the gradient of attention can be approximated in nearly linear time, and \cite{lssz24} shows the same for the gradient of tensor attention.
-Moreover, \cite{as25, chl+24} apply the method of \cite{as23} to RoPE attention \cite{sal+24} inference and training, respectively.
+As the attention approximation algorithm of \cite{as23} is time optimal, it has inspired numerous follow-up works \citep{as24a, as24b, as25, chl+24, lssz24}.
+They generalize the polynomial method from \cite{as23} to establish upper and lower bounds for various attention-approximation–related problems. \cite{as24a} extends this method to study tensor attention inference, showing that the $p$-th order tensor attention can only be approximated in almost linear time under an even stronger assumption: $\max \left \{\left \| Q \right \|_{\infty}, \left \| K \right \|_{\infty}, \left \| V \right \|_{\infty}\right \} \leq o\paren{ \sqrt[p]{\log n}}$.
+Similarly, \cite{as24b} proves that the gradient of attention can be approximated in almost linear time, and \cite{lssz24} shows the same for the gradient of tensor attention.
+Moreover, \cite{as25, chl+24} apply the method of \cite{as23} to Rotary Position Embedding (RoPE) attention (proposed by \cite{sal+24}) inference and training, respectively.
 All of these works rely on the strict bounded-entry assumption and contain no experimental results.
 Although our method is specifically built upon \cite{as23}, it can be generalized to all these works to eliminate the bounded-entry assumption, since they all rely on similar techniques.

-A recent work by~\cite{ghs+25} develops upon \cite{as23} by finding the relationships between the values of $B > 0$ and different hidden dimensions $d$.
-They show that when $d = O(1)$ and the entries of the input matrices are bounded by $B = \poly(n)$, the approximate attention computation problem admits a truly subquadratic-time algorithm with runtime $\widetilde{O}(n^{2 - 1/d} \cdot \poly\log(B/\varepsilon))$.
+A recent work by~\cite{ghs+25} develops upon \cite{as23} by finding the relationships between the entry bound $B > 0$ and different hidden dimensions $d$.
+They show that when $d = O(1)$ and $B = \poly(n)$, the approximate attention computation problem admits a truly subquadratic-time algorithm with runtime $\widetilde{O}(n^{2 - 1/d} \cdot \poly\log(B/\varepsilon))$.
 In contrast, when $d = 2^{\Theta(\log^* n)}$, they establish a conditional lower bound under the SETH, proving that any algorithm computing the approximate attention computation problem must take $n^{2 - o(1)}$ time.
-Finally, in the regime where $d = \poly(n)$, they show that the standard algorithm with runtime $O(n^2 d)$ is conditionally optimal.
+Finally, in the regime where $d = \poly(n)$, the standard algorithm with runtime $O(n^2 d)$ is conditionally optimal.
 Although \cite{ghs+25} gives a more flexible choice of $d$, it is still unclear how we can design a fast algorithm approximating the attention computation problem if there are entries in $Q, K, V$ larger than $B$.